Interview has been edited for clarity.

 |> 30 (obese)||25–42 pounds, or 11.1-19.1 kg|

-At first, the mother might need to feed one baby at a time, particularly if she delivered by cesarean and cannot move around easily.
+At first, it might be necessary to feed one baby at a time, particularly after cesarean delivery, which makes it hard to move around.

 After learning to breastfeed together with the babies, it is possible to feed two babies at once.
 “Breastfeeding benefits all babies, and the breastfeeding parent as well,” says Dr. DeTata.